 The members of the Disclosure Controls and Procedures Committee are the officers and directors of the Company.
 The Chief Financial Officer of the Company acts as the chair of the committee.
-The Disclosure Controls and Procedures Committee assist the Company's officers and directors in fulfilling the Company's and their responsibilities regarding (i) the identification and disclosure of material information about the Company and (ii) the accuracy, completeness and timeliness of the Company's financial
+The Disclosure Controls and Procedures Committee assists the Company's officers and directors in fulfilling the Company's and their responsibilities regarding (i) the identification and disclosure of material information about the Company and (ii) the accuracy, completeness and timeliness of the Company's financial reports under the Exchange Act and the rules of Nasdaq.